Stoke-on-Trent: Points of interest

-Although Trentham Gardens is in the Borough of Stafford, it is just south of the city and is considered by many locals to be part of Stoke-on-Trent.
+Although Trentham Gardens is in the Borough of Stafford, it is just south of the city and often considered part of Stoke-on-Trent.
 Next door is Trentham Monkey Forest, which houses 140 Barbary macaques in a 60 acre enclosure that visitors can walk through.

 Alton Towers is sited 10 mi east of Stoke-on-Trent and is one of the United Kingdom's best-known attractions.
 The Waterworld indoor swimming complex on Festival Park near Hanley is also a significant children's attraction.

 Each of the six towns in Stoke-on-Trent has at least one park.
 At nine hectares, Burslem Park is one of the largest registered Victorian parks in the UK.
 Park Hall Country Park in Weston Coyney is a national nature reserve and its sandstone canyons are a Site of Special Scientific Interest.
 Hartshill Park in Stoke is a nature reserve.
 Bucknall Park is home to the City Farm.
 Westport Lake in Longport is the largest body of water in Stoke-on-Trent and has a nature reserve.
 Queens Park or Longton Park in Dresden is one of the city's heritage parks and is famous for its horticulture and lakes.
 It houses several buildings including a clock tower and three bowling pavilions.